BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 ```

 #### Insertion Logic
-The Implemented Insertion Logic handles the cases listed in the main read-me.
+The Implemented Insertion Logic handles the cases listed in the main readme.

 ```
 def insert_and_sort_droplets(droplet, lst, course):
     if not lst: